Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 Macedonian beekeeper sues bear for stealing honey

-The state answered for the guilt of the bear
+The state was responsible for the bear's guilt

-In Macedonia, a rather unusual court case was held in which a beekeeper sued a bear.
-As a result, by the decision of the court of the city of Bitola, the clubfoot was found guilty of stealing honey and causing damage to the beekeeper's farm.
+In Macedonia, a rather unusual court case took place in which a beekeeper sued a bear.
+As a result, by a decision of the court of the city of Bitola, the clubfoot was found guilty of stealing honey and causing damage to the beekeeper’s farm.

-Speaking about the details of the incident, the beekeeper said that he honestly tried to ward off the intruder with the help of loud turbo-folk music.
+Speaking about the details of the incident, the beekeeper said that he honestly tried to ward off the offender with the help of loud turbo-folk music.

-“I tried to scare the bear away with bright lights and music, because I heard that bears are afraid of this,” Zoran Kiseloski told the press after the case, which had been pending in court for a whole year, was completed in his favor.
-“So I bought a generator, put light on the territory and turned on the music.
+“I tried to scare away the bear with bright lights and music, because I heard that bears are afraid of this,” Zoran Kiseloski told the press after the conclusion of the case in his favor, which had been going on in court for a whole year.
+“So I bought a generator, installed lights in the territory and turned on the music."

-The bear did not approach for several weeks, but as soon as the generator stopped working and the music died down, the clumsy again climbed for honey.
+The bear did not approach for several weeks, but as soon as the generator stopped working and the music stopped, the clubfoot went for honey again.
 Then the injured beekeeper went to court with a demand to curb the wild robber.

-The bear was found guilty, but since it is not anyone's property and is a species protected by the state, the court ordered the state to pay 140,000 dinars (about $ 3,550) in damages to the beekeeper, but ordered the victim to continue to improve the security of his apiary so as not to expose the wild animal to unnecessary temptation.
+The bear was found guilty, but since it is not someone’s property and belongs to a state-protected species, the court ordered the state to pay 140 thousand dinars (about $3,550) in damages to the beekeeper, but ordered the victim to improve the protection of his apiary in the future so as not to expose the wild animal to unnecessary temptation.

-The falsification or forgery of bee honey has been known since ancient times, especially in connection with the development of the sugar industry.
+Adulteration, or counterfeiting, of bee honey has been known since ancient times, especially in connection with the development of the sugar industry.

-Amos Ruth in his "Encyclopedia of Beekeeping" (1876) reports on Hassel's book "The Detection of Falsification" (1855), where, in his opinion, information about the falsification of honey is given for the first time.
-He quotes a topical quote in our time: "Fake and adulterated honey is very common in our markets.
-The usual substance used is ordinary sugar, diluted with water in the form of syrup and flavored with various aromatic substances.
-This preparation is usually mixed with real honey."
-Among the impurities in the fakes, even alum, which is harmful to health, was found.
+Amos Root in his “Encyclopedia of Beekeeping” (1876) reports on Hassell’s book “The Detection of Adulteration” (1855), where, in his opinion, information about the adulteration of honey is provided for the first time.
+He cites a quote that is still relevant today: “Fake and adulterated honey is very common in our markets.
+The substance usually used is ordinary sugar, diluted with water in the form of syrup and flavored with various aromatic substances.
+This preparation is usually mixed with real honey.”
+Even alum, which is harmful to health, was found among the impurities in counterfeit products.

-Over the past century, the techniques of falsification have improved.
+Over the past century, falsification techniques have improved.
 They began to use molasses, invert sugar and sucrose.
-For fakes, various substances containing carbohydrates were used, for example, potato and corn starch, and other products.
+Various carbohydrate-containing substances, such as potato and corn starch, and other products, were used for counterfeiting.

-Forged honey has become difficult to distinguish from natural, not only organoleptically, but also in laboratory studies.
+It has become difficult to distinguish counterfeit honey from natural honey not only organoleptically, but also during laboratory tests.

-Therefore, in the articles below on this page, the SuperCook editors give all possible ways to independently check honey at home.
+Therefore, in the articles below on this page, the editors of SuperCook give all possible ways to independently test honey at home.
 Some of these methods are repeated in different articles, which indicates their popularity.

-Protection of honey consumers from the acquisition of counterfeit products in the trading network was undertaken by the state, but often honey, in addition to markets and shops, is purchased from private individuals.
+The state has taken upon itself to protect honey consumers from purchasing counterfeits in the retail chain, but often honey, in addition to markets and stores, is purchased from private individuals.

 Consumers should be aware of the existence of counterfeit honey and be able to recognize them.

-To date, the known counterfeits of honey can be summarized in three large groups: natural honeys with the addition of foreign products to increase their mass and viscosity, honeys made by bees from sweet products of non-nectar origin, and artificial honeys.
+To date, known honey counterfeits can be divided into three large groups: natural honeys with the addition of foreign products to increase their mass and viscosity, honeys made by bees from sweet products of non-nectar origin, and artificial honeys.

 Honey going on sale must always comply with GOST.
-The label must indicate GOST.
+GOST must be indicated on the label.
 Any deviation from it indicates unnaturalness and falsification.
-To assess the quality of natural honeys, 43 indicators are offered in the scientific literature: maturity, stability, water content, sucrose ...
+To assess the quality of natural honey, 43 indicators are proposed in the scientific literature: maturity, stability, water content, sucrose...
 But, unfortunately, these requirements are often violated.
-How to identify benign natural bee honey?
+How to determine benign natural bee honey?

-Regardless of where you buy honey, you should always ask where and when it was harvested.
+Regardless of where you buy honey, you should always ask where and when it was collected.

-When buying honey in a specialized store(which, however, in Russia is also not at all a guarantee against fakes - now we have enough scammers everywhere in abundance) read it carefully label.
+When buying honey in a specialty store(which, however, in Russia is also not a guarantee against counterfeits - nowadays we have plenty of scammers everywhere) read it carefully label.
 She will tell you what kind of honey it is.

-white label point to quality honey, blue- that honey is of low quality or honeydew.
-The label must contain the standard, variety, botanical type of honey, the time and place of its collection, the name and address of the supplier.
+White label will indicate quality honey, blue— that the honey is of low quality or honeydew.
+The label must contain the standard, variety, botanical type of honey, time and place of its collection, name and address of the supplier.

-If you buy honey, then look in the reference books for how it should look.
-The main thing is that it must have a certain aroma, honey taste, that is, a bouquet corresponding to a certain variety of natural honey; the color must match.
+If you buy honey, look in reference books to see what it should look like.
+The main thing is that it must have a certain aroma, honey taste, that is, a bouquet corresponding to a certain type of natural honey; The color must match.

-If the honey is too white this should arouse suspicion, is it sugar?
-If the color is dark brown- Isn't he a dick?
-If its aroma is dulled, the taste of caramel is felt - it means that this is melted honey.
+If the honey is too white, This should raise suspicion, is it sugary?
+If the color is dark brown- Isn’t he a honeydew?
+If its aroma is dulled, the taste of caramel is felt - which means it is melted honey.

-Also pay attention to the consistency of honey- it should correspond to the density of the variety, at a temperature of 20 degrees Celsius it should be wound on a spoon, like a ribbon, with sweet threads, interrupted at a certain moment.
+Also pay attention to the consistency of the honey.- it must correspond to the density of the variety, at a temperature of 20 degrees Celsius, it must be wound onto a spoon like a ribbon, with sweet threads that are interrupted at a certain moment.

-Liquid honey should arouse suspicion.
+Liquid honey should raise suspicion.
 Most likely, this is unripe honey.
 It will not be stored, it will ferment, as it contains a lot of water.
-Such honey will not "wrap" on a spoon, but will simply drain from it.
-If you buy honey in the winter, it should not be liquid, and if it is, then it has most likely been warmed up or diluted.
+Such honey will not “wrap” around the spoon, but will simply flow off it.
+If you buy honey in winter, it should not be runny, and if it is, it has most likely been heated or diluted.

-When buying, check the honey for fermentation.
-If, with stirring, it is felt that it is not viscous, it foams actively and gas bubbles appear on the surface.
-A specific sour smell emanates from it, and also has an alcohol or burnt aftertaste.
+When purchasing, check honey for fermentation.
+If, when stirring, you feel that it is not viscous, it is actively foaming and gas bubbles appear on the surface.
+It gives off a specific sour smell and also has an alcoholic or burnt taste.

-Before buying a large amount of honey, buy 100-200 grams for a sample.
+Before buying a large amount of honey, buy 100-200 grams for testing.

-Beware of purchasing honey from apiaries located along highways with heavy traffic.
-In such honey, there may be an increased amount of lead compounds and other substances that fall on flowers with car exhaust.
-With nectar and pollen, lead gets into honey, and this is dangerous for the health of those who consume it.
+Beware of purchasing honey from apiaries located along roads with heavy traffic.
+Such honey may contain an increased amount of lead compounds and other substances that reach the flowers with car exhaust fumes.
+Lead gets into honey with nectar and pollen, and this is dangerous for the health of those who consume it.

 Honey collected in areas with unfavorable ecology is also very harmful (see maps below).